Yu Darvish: Personal life

 Darvish and the Padres at Marine Corps Air Station Miramar on February 3, 2023.

 In August 2007, Darvish acknowledged a relationship with Japanese model and actress Saeko.
 He announced later that Saeko was pregnant with their son.
-They married on November 11, 2007, and their son was born in March 2008.
+They married on November 11, 2007, and their son, Ren Dokyu, was born in March 2008.
 Their second child, also a boy, was born in February 2010.
 The couple divorced in January 2012; it became final the same day that Darvish officially signed with the Rangers.

 Darvish made his first donation at the age of 10 when his father’s native Iran suffered an earthquake; the boy donated his allowance money to the relief cause.
 In February 2007, Darvish established a humanitarian fund, the "Yu Darvish Water Fund", dedicated to the construction, installation, and maintenance of wells, well pumps, and rainwater storage facilities in developing countries.
 He announced plans to contribute to the fund by donating each time he notches a regular season win.
 The fund is managed by the Japan Water Forum.

 An entertainment company, Avex Group Holdings Inc. manages Darvish's non-baseball rights worldwide, and he has appeared in ads for many companies, including Seiko, Asahi Dry Black Beer, and Pocari Sweat.
 Darvish has also appeared on the covers of Japanese men's fashion magazines, such as GQ, Men's Non-No, and Gainer.
 Darvish was selected as the "GQ Man of the Year" in Japan in the February 2012 issue.
 Darvish is sponsored by Japanese sportswear supplier Asics.

 On July 30, 2015, Darvish announced that his girlfriend, former world-champion wrestler Seiko Yamamoto, gave birth to their son on July 29.

 In 2018, Darvish purchased a $4.55 million home in Evanston, Illinois.
-He requested permission to construct a six-foot high fence around the property and to acquire adjacent land owned by the city,.
+He requested permission to construct a six-foot high fence around the property and to acquire adjacent land owned by the city.
 This caused some controversy among his neighbors, as the fence would require a zoning variance and would obstruct neighborhood views of Lake Michigan.
 After the fence was constructed, Darvish's neighbors filed a lawsuit in Cook County Circuit Court on March 29, 2019, asking a judge to rule that the Darvishes' fence obstructed their view of the lake, violating an easement and a verbal agreement.

-Darvish's son, Shoei Darvish, is playing as a pitcher in 2025 for Cathedral Catholic High School and the San Diego Padres Scout Team.
-He announced his decision to join the baseball team at the University of California, San Diego.
+Darvish's eldest son, Shoei Darvish, is playing as a pitcher in 2025 for Cathedral Catholic High School and the San Diego Padres Scout Team.
+In August 2025, he announced his decision to join the baseball team at the University of California, San Diego.
+His other son with Saeko, Ren Dokyu, is a model.